A Star Is Gorn! Performance Venues See Crowds Return As COVID-19 Wanes

 [AMBI OF MUSIC, GROWLS]

-Gorn Captain, rapping: “…crush you, grab a little fella, will wring you into jello, when I crush you, crush you, crush you, twist your scrawny brain into nuthin’!”
+Gorn Captain, rapping: “…crush you, crush you!
+Fragile little fellow, will wring you into Jello, when I crush you!
+Crush you, crush you, twist your scrawny brain into mush!”
 HAHAHAHA!”

 Director Christine Allaback of Umpqua Community College Centerstage, said actors wore masks or socially distanced during the performance, while the audience sat within painted squares spaced apart to comply with COVID-19 protocols.